-Other people are also creative and protect their intangible assets through trade marks, patents and designs.
-That’s why you should always make sure that your innovations and creations don’t infringe the intellectual property of others.
+Other people are also creative and may use trade marks, patents or designs to protect their intangible assets.
+That is why you should always ensure that your innovations and creations do not infringe the intellectual property of others.

 If you want to avoid disputes with your competitors, then a search can help determine whether: